What is agency rulemaking?

-The FTC protects consumers and competition by combating monopolies, false advertising, privacy invasions, scams, and other unfair or deceptive conduct.
+The FTC protects consumers and competition by combating monopolies, false advertising, privacy invasions, scams, and other unfair or deceptive conduct, as well as by addressing unfair methods of competition.
 The FTC can make rules about these subjects.
 For access to the FTC’s rulemaking notices, visit the Federal Register.

 Why should I care about FTC rulemaking?

 Rules created by the FTC affect you and your community in many ways.
 For example, existing FTC rules cover topics like safeguarding children’s privacy, making sure you get your eyeglass prescription, and ensuring you’re treated fairly when choosing funeral services.
 Find existing FTC rules in Title 16 of the Code of Federal Regulations.